-Vehicles can turn into deadly weapons, if not controlled properly, and whether it is a car, van or other vehicle that has caused the accident, there are a number of different ways in which a car accident caused by drunk driver can occur.
+Vehicles can turn into deadly weapons, if not controlled properly, and whether it is a car, van or another vehicle that has caused the accident, there are a number of different ways in which a car accident caused by a drunk driver can occur.
 Some common examples of accidents caused by drunk drivers are:

 - Car crashes due to speeding

 - Coming out of a roundabout too quickly

 - Pedestrian hit by a vehicle

 - Distracted driver (whether by mobile phone or otherwise)